AguaClara/UASB/Reports and Manuals/summer2018report.md

 * The [UASB Design Manual](https://github.com/AguaClara/UASB/blob/master/Reports%20and%20Manuals/UASBdesignmanual.md) documents the entire design process for the UASB, and contains all relevant information on each component of the UASB and how the design was determined.
 * The [UASB Fabrication Manual](https://github.com/AguaClara/UASB/blob/master/Reports%20and%20Manuals/UASBfabricationmanual.md) documents the entire process of fabricating the reactor.
 This will serve as a full instruction manual for building the full UASB in the future.

-These documents will collect information from the semester reports and serve to easily transfer knowledge to any interested parties.
+These documents will collect information from the semester reports and serve to transfer knowledge to any interested parties easily.
 As of now they are working documents that are updated with each step forward in design.

-## Meeting with Ed 8/3/18
+## Meeting with Ed from IAWWTF 8/3/18

 On August 3rd, 2018, the UASB team went to meet with Ed Gottlieb, an operator and our contact at the Ithaca Area Wastewater Treatment Facility (IAWWTF).
 The full meeting notes can be found [here]().
 The important notes are summarized below.